-- You can use figures, graphs, and tables (unless excessive, they will not be included in the word count) - Bullet points can help gets points across quicker and also in a more succinct manner - Always write in COMPLETE SENTENCES including bullet points - Convince the reader of your arguments by citing papers, studies, research, news items, etc.

-This is an academic assignment and not one that is supposed to simulate a real-world policy memo.
-I will be grading this assignment.

-Please conduct research, including academic sources, for this assignment.
+- You can use figures, graphs, and tables (unless excessive, they will not be included in the word count) - Bullet points can help get points across quicker and also in a more succinct manner - Always write in COMPLETE SENTENCES including bullet points - Convince the reader of your arguments by citing papers, studies, research, news items, etc. - This is an academic assignment and not one that is supposed to simulate a real-world policy memo.
+Remember, I will be grading this assignment for its academic quality. - Please conduct research, including academic sources, for this assignment.
 This is not an opinion piece.

-The policy memo must be between 1,000 to 1,250 words (not including the bibliography) in 1.5-spaced, 12 pt., Times New Roman.
+The policy memo must be between 1,500 to 2,000 words (not including the bibliography) in 1.5-spaced, 12 pt., Times New Roman.
 Please use the Chicago Style of Referencing.

-Policy memo deadline: Monday 24 April 2023, by 6pm via email.
+Policy memo deadline: Friday 12 April 2024, by 6pm via Google Classroom.

-3. Individual presentation 10%
+3. Individual presentation

-Please make an 8 to 10 minute presentation on your policy research topic (also refer to instructions for the Policy Research Paper for more guidance).
-There will be a 5 minute discussion following your presentation.
+This presentation is on the preliminary research and analysis of your research paper (Assignment 4).
+Please make a 5 to 7 minute presentation on your policy research topic (also refer to instructions for the Policy Research Paper for more guidance).
+Following your presentation, we will have a 5 minute in-class discussion and feedback session.
 I will provide written feedback separately via email to each student.

-In order to make sure everyone has sufficient time for their presentations, no one will be allowed to present longer than 10 minutes.
-Please practice ahead of time to make sure you do not go over 10 minutes.
+In order to make sure everyone has sufficient time for their presentations, no one will be allowed to present longer than 7 minutes.
+Please practice ahead of time to make sure you do not go over 7 minutes.